-Leipzig is Germany's fastest-growing city — and still one of its cheapest.
-Dubbed "Hypezig" for its booming art, music, and startup scene, Leipzig offers a Berlin-like vibe at 30-40% lower costs.
-But how much do you actually need to live here?
+Leipzig is Germany's fastest-growing city, and still one of its cheapest.
+Nicknamed "Hypezig" for its art, music, and startup scene, Leipzig has a Berlin-like feel at 30-40% lower costs.
+So what do you need to live here?
 The short answer: €2,000-2,500 net/month for a comfortable single life.

 | Lifestyle | Net Monthly | Gross Monthly (approx) | Savings Potential |